hbisneto/FileSystemPro/README.md

 from filesystem import console as fsconsole
 ```

-Console is a robust library designed to enable ANSI escape character sequences, which are used for generating colored terminal text and cursor positioning, to function seamlessly on MS Windows.
+Console is a robust library designed to enable ANSI escape character sequences, which are used for generating colored terminal text and cursor positioning.
 This library is a key addition to FileSystemPro as a third-party library, enhancing the toolkit for developers who require consistent terminal styling across different operating systems.

 ## Features